Introduction#

 3. "Golden Strategy" (Volumes 1 and 2, Takashima Kayoemon) - In-depth exploration of practical techniques in divination.

-4. "Supplement to Takashima's Divination" - A supplementary version of Takashima's divination, helping to further master the essence of divination techniques.
+4. "Supplement to Takashima's Divination" - A supplementary version of Takashima's divination, helping further master the essence of divination techniques.

 5. "Complete Book of Divination (Authentic Divination)" (Wang Hongxu) - A classic in divination, providing comprehensive learning of divination methods.